yona75/avsmqtt/instructions/lab2.md

 -  drag the certificate file to SLN-BOOT volume.
 Device will install certificate and reset.
 (Observe the LED light)
 -  when device will stop flashing orange unplug the power.

-3. Upload your private key by repeating the steps in section 2, but with private key file.
+3. Upload the **private key** by repeating the steps in section 2, but with private key file.

-## A.  Configure the NxP kit with Alexa
+## B.  Configure the NxP kit with Alexa

 ## <span style="color:orange"> Establish serial connection to the device : </span>